 All DAs are created by businesses in partnership with an academic institution who act as the degree provider.
 The course content has to conform to a National Standard which will have been written with the cooperation of at least ten other businesses working in the same field, ensuring that the degree has depth and is recognised and valued by others.
 All programs and their providers are accredited by a National body who oversee DAs specifically.

-We should point out that DAs are not necessarily right for everyone.
+We should point out that DAs are NOT right for everyone.
 Applicants have to be motivated and prepared to put in the hours as they are usually expected to work a full week and study in their spare time.
-At present, the courses offered are mostly connected to technical jobs although we have heard that Queen Mary's University is considering a social change DA.
+At present, the courses offered are mostly connected to technical jobs although there are a few management training programs on offer.
+We have also heard that Queen Mary's University is considering a social change DA and Manchester Metropolitan University are providing a DA in Fashion buying (see our Degree Apprenticeship Handbook).

-The Degree Apprentices that we have met are all delighted with their choice and suggest that they have advanced straight to GO! by being tuition debt free, having a degree plus real skills and a job.
+The Degree Apprentices that we have met are all delighted with their choice and suggest that they have advanced straight to GO! by being tuition debt free, having a degree plus real skills and in the longer term a job.